 Contact NORTH AMERICAN DIVERS for information about exposure protection needed for any of your diving.

 When you're lucky, you'll get to see a shark.
-Join us on our South West Rocks dive trip.

 Although incidents with sharks occur, they are very, very rare.
 Most commonly shark encounters primarily involve spear fishing or feeding sharks, both of which trigger eractic feeding behavior.
 Sharks main food source is fish and if they can get a free feed they will.